 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2018, the allocation to pension, death benefits, and Medicare B was 13.5 percent; .5 percent of the 14 percent employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2019, the allocation to pension, death benefits, and Medicare B was 13.5 percent.
+The remaining 0.5 percent was allocated to the Health Care Fund.

-The School District's contractually required contribution to SERS was \$578,717 for fiscal year 2018.
+The School District's contractually required contribution to SERS was \$613,875 for fiscal year 2019.
 Of this amount \$0 is reported as an intergovernmental payable.